mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-10-data-integrity.md

 very difficult to get the details correct in all of the error scenarios.

 Databases have solved the data integrity problem already in 70s.
-Why are we leaving the difficult part, the data integrity, to the developers?
-Is the selling point of microservices, the ease of deployment, worth the price?
+Why are we leaving the difficult part of software development, the data integrity, to the developers?
+Why don't we have platforms that help us with data integrity?
+Is the selling point of microservices, the ease of seperate development and deployment, worth the price?
 A pushback against microservice architectures seems to be brewing, and I think it is partly for this reason.
 But that is a seperate discussion.

 An ex-collegue gifted me with a t-shirt with the text I &#9829; Mainframe.
-Neither of us has much real-life experience using mainframes, so we have this romantic notion the data integrity features of Transaction Processing Monitors (TPM) such as CICS and Tuxedo, as well as message queues.
+Neither of us has much real-life experience using mainframes, so we have this romantic notion the data integrity features of Transaction Processing Monitors (TPM) such as CICS and Tuxedo.

 In TPM, you can build services.
 Their scope can roughly be compared to a REST endpoint or a serverless service (such as AWS Lambda).
 The